 It’s that time again: the Goodreads Choice Awards nominees have been selected!

 If you’re anything like me, you’ll be frantically scrolling through the list and adding books to your TBR left and right.
+(If you’re not on Goodreads yet, here’s more about what Goodreads is & why you should join!)

 Let me save you the trouble of digging through the pile.
 While ALL the nominated books deserve a read, I’ve narrowed down some of the best-loved and most buzzed-about books on the list, so you have somewhere to start.